epsonavy/symfonyHack/README.md

 //              . str_replace('\\', \DIRECTORY_SEPARATOR, $fullClassName) . '.php';
         // end of hack
 ```
-It works with psr-4 and i can do "app/console doctrine:generate:entities myBundle:myEntity"
+It works with psr-4 and you can do "app/console doctrine:generate:entities myBundle:myEntity"
 Warning: entities are in folder: mybundle/Entity/myEntity.php